Could a so far ignored symmetry of the classical laws of gravity explain the cosmological puzzles?

-The usefulness of the result discussed above is illustrated, for example, in a series of papers \cite{bambi-2017-a, bambi-2017-b, bambi-2017-c, bambi-2018-a, bambi-2018-b}, where conformal invariance is used in several contexts, for example, to look for the properties of some astrophysical black holes, to investigate the black hole evaporation, as well as the singularity issues.
+The usefulness of this result is illustrated, for example, in a series of papers \cite{bambi-2017-a, bambi-2017-b, bambi-2017-c, bambi-2018-a, bambi-2018-b}, where Weyl invariance is used in several contexts, for example, to look for the properties of some astrophysical black holes, to investigate the black hole evaporation, as well as the singularity issues.
 Note that in these bibliographic references, each conformal solution is assumed to be physically meaningful.